-Let's consider the millennia-old traditions associated with this moed and see how those traditions can enhance our understanding of it.
-Some believers to dismiss "traditions of men" as non-Biblical and therefore worthless but before we reject these or any traditions we should consider what Scripture says about tradition.
+Let's consider the millennia-old traditions associated with this moed and see how they can enhance our understanding.
+Unfortunately, some believers dismiss "traditions of men" as non-Biblical and therefore worthless, but before we reject these or any traditions, we should consider what Scripture says about them.

 A New Year?

 Yom Teruah is also known as the "head of the year" or Rosh Hashanah.
-This day has been described as the "Jewish New Year"1.
-Scripture describes Nisan and the time of Pesach as the "beginning of months" so why is Tishrei (the seventh month) called Rosh Hashanah?
+This day has been called the "Jewish New Year" 1.
+Scripture describes Nisan and the time of Pesach as the "beginning of months," so why is Tishrei (the seventh month) called Rosh Hashanah?

 Leviticus 25 describes the sabbath of the Land and the Yovel [Jubilee] year and notes that this fiftieth year begins with the sounding of a shofar on the tenth day of the seventh month (Leviticus 25:9-10).
-In these verses we see an annual cycle that begins in the seventh month.
-Just like we have calendar years that start in January, school years that start in August, and fiscal years that start in September, so, too Scripture tells us about several annual cycles.
+These verses show an annual cycle that begins in the seventh month.
+Just like we have calendar years that start in January, school years that begin in August, and fiscal years that start in September, so, too, Scripture tells us about several annual cycles.

 The feast of Yom Teruah has several traditions associated with it.